 Dear Collaborators,

-solar flare activity expected in the next 24 hours.
+B-level activity likely over the next 24 hours.

 See http://www.SolarMonitor.org for images and